 - Application to the Trent Consecutive B. Ed. program and submission of all required documents by the posted deadline.

-- Minimum 80% average or better at Trent University on the most recent 10.0 credits at the time of application.
+- Guaranteed entrance with 85% average or better at Trent University on the most recent 10.0 credits at the time of application.

 Students who are not offered a reserved space will be considered for admission based on the general requirements for the Bachelor of Education program.
 See www.trentu.ca/BEd for admissions requirements.